IBM/presto-101-lab/docs/lab-4/README.md

      ![zeppelin note create](../images/zeppelin-note-name.png)

-1. Copy and paste the following SQL to the first paragraph in the note:
+1. Copy and paste the following SQL to the first paragraph of the note:
    ```
    use tpch.sf1; SELECT n.name, sum(l.extendedprice * (1 - l.discount)) AS revenue FROM "customer" AS c, "orders" AS o, "lineitem" AS l, "supplier" AS s, "nation" AS n, "region" AS r WHERE c.custkey = o.custkey AND l.orderkey = o.orderkey AND l.suppkey = s.suppkey AND c.nationkey = s.nationkey AND s.nationkey = n.nationkey AND n.regionkey = r.regionkey AND r.name = 'ASIA' AND o.orderdate >= DATE '1994-01-01' AND o.orderdate < DATE '1994-01-01' + INTERVAL '1' YEAR GROUP BY n.name ORDER BY revenue DESC;
    ```